J. Richard Dilworth Graduate Award in Forestry

 In the case of requests for enhancing research and scholarship, the letter should also clearly specify the hypothesis being tested.

-Applications, with the information required above, should be received by the selection committee chairperson by April 5, 2021.
+Applications, with the information required above, should be received by the selection committee chairperson by the end of the first full week in April.
 Awards will be determined by a selection committee and made before the end of May 2021.
 The total amount of the awards will depend on the annual yield of the foundation account (currently about $4,000 per year).

 Dilworth Memorial Fund

 Dick Dilworth joined the Forest Management faculty of Oregon State College in 1946 and became the department head in 1954.
 In 1976 he became the first head of the new Forest Science Department.
 He retired from the College of Forestry as professor of forest science in 1977.